Free expat tax extension icon

 San Jose, Costa Rica.San Jose, Costa Rica.
 PHOTO CREDIT: PIXABAY

-With over 340,000 residents, San Jose draws American retirees seeking top-tier healthcare and city life.
-It's a hub for those in Costa Rica’s retirement program, offering access to embassies and modern amenities.
-The expat community is active and well-supported.
+With over 340,000 residents, San Jose is a top Costa Rica retirement destination for Americans seeking top-tier healthcare and city life.
+It offers access to embassies, modern amenities, and well-established expat support networks.
 Crime is moderate – avoid isolated areas after dark.

 Guanacaste